delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

   - University
 ---

+16 internships.
+That's the number of internships my friend got in his first semester of his first year at university.
+63 jobs.
+That's the number of jobs (some voluntary) that I've gotten.
+I would say that this makes us qualfied to talk about employabillity.

 # Personalise your CV

 Seriously, customise your CV per job.
 Don't send the same CV out to many jobs.
 Think about what you've done that's important to the job.